tarwaniamit-source/tarwaniamit-source/README.md

 **Product Manager** — B2B SaaS · Fintech (Lending & Payments) · AI Agent Builder

-I turn ambiguous problems into shipped products.
-I like working close to the metal — writing the PRD, mapping the user journey, and building a working prototype to de-risk the idea before a line of production code is committed.
+I thrive in solving ambiguous problems and turning them into impactful products.
+My approach is hands-on: defining the problem, crafting clear PRDs, mapping user journeys, and validating concepts through prototypes to de-risk execution and accelerate product delivery.

 🔭 **What you'll find here:** product case studies, not just code.
 Each repo leads with the problem, the users, my decisions and trade-offs, a working